-How to Use Antilog Table to Find Antilog of a Number?
+How to Use Antilog Table to Calculate Antilog of a Number?

-Steps to use antilog table to find the antilog of a number:
+Steps to use the antilog table to find the antilog of a number:

-- Find characteristic and mantissa of the number.
+- Find the characteristic and mantissa of the number.

 For this, use the first two digits after the decimal point of mantissa to be the row number, the third digit to be the column number, find the corresponding value and add the corresponding mean difference.

-- Place a decimal point immediately after the first digit of the number from the antilog table.
+- Place a decimal point immediately after the first digit of the number obtained from the previous step.

 - Multiply the above number by 10characteristic.

 We don't have an "antilog" button on any scientific calculator.
 The antilog of a number is equal to 10 raised to the number.
 For example, antilog (5) = 105.
 So we use the formula antilog (x) = 10x to find the antilog using a scientific calculator.

 What is the Value of Antilog of 2?